kensanata/gridmapper/README.md

    length of a link, this will not work for *big* dungeons.

-2. Click on **Prepare Download** and the click on the resulting *Download*.
+2. Click on **Prepare Download** and the click on the resulting *SVG* link.
 On **Firefox**, this will *download* a copy of Gridmapper containing the current state of your dungeon.
 On **Chrome**, this will *open* a copy of Gridmapper containing the current state of your dungeon. *Now* you can use "Save As..."
-On **IE** this won't work.
-   Yikes!

 3. Click on **Save to Wiki**.
 This will make your wiki public, which is nice.
 It may also not be what you want if your players are watching the wiki.
 In order for this to work, you need to provide some information in the text area: put the dungeon name on the first line, your name on the second line, and a description on the third line.
 Example:

 ```
 Demo Dungeon